-This hypothesis of spatially-demarcated competition between two "apex predators" (humans and bears) both for prey and for plant foods offers us a model by which to posit why the vegetation was distributed as both Spanish and Russian explorers described it.
-Bears restricted California Indians to proto-agriculture, effectively turning the entire landscape into a food resource, some of it dedicated to defensive purposes.
+This hypothesis of niche-separated competition between two "apex predators" (humans and bears) both for fish and plant foods offers us a model by which to posit why the vegetation was distributed as both Spanish and Russian explorers described it.
+Bears restricted California Indians to proto-agriculture, effectively the entire landscape was a food resource, much of it arranged for defensive purposes.
 The explorers noted areas near villages as obviously burned at least annually just after the grass harvest and possibly again at season's end (to harvest tarweeds).
 Such would foster small annual plants while precluding shrubs and trees producing fruit attractive to bears.
 But were small seeds the most desirable of foods?
-Having hand-collected grass seed for years along with gobs of clovers and other wildflowers for our restoration project, I can say with some authority that these seeds are so small that nobody could have subsisted on them alone.
+Having hand-collected grass seed along with gobs of clovers and other wildflowers for our restoration project for years, I can say with some authority that these seeds are so small that nobody could have subsisted on them alone.
 Yet there is a sound reason for growing them close to a village: Food processing technology (baskets, grinding tools, fire, etc.) rendered a field of small seeds useful to people but useless to bears.
 Effectively a field of wildflowers formed a defensive perimeter, burned clean so that one could see any threat attempting an undetected approach.
-This strategy of using vegetation without food value for bears as a form of "area-denial" is guite possibly repeated farther north, where people grew fields of camas around their villages on a huge scale (right).
+This strategy of using vegetation without food value for bears as a form of "areadenial" is quite possibly repeated farther north, where people grew fields of camas around their villages on a huge scale (right).
 Inulin in camas bulbs renders them indigestible until cooked.
-The value of "soap root" (Chlorogalum pomeridianum), an Indian staple in this area, would be similar.
+The properties of "soap root" (Chlorogalum pomeridianum, an Indian staple in this area), would be similar.